 “Make certain you return in time to break your fast with the rest of us.”

-Elizabeth nodded and stepped out.
-She took brisk steps to the path that led to Oakham Mount.
-She shielded her eyes from the glinting sun as she looked up at the bright blue sky and then brushed a wayward strand of hair that blew across her face.
+She took brisk steps to the path that led to Oakham Mount, shielding her eyes from the glare of the sun on the horizon.
+As she looked up at the bright blue sky, she brushed a wayward strand of hair that blew across her face.
 The morning was cool, but the bright sun warmed her.
 She could not have asked for a more perfect morning.

 When she came to a small lookout along the path, she stopped and gazed at the beauty below.
 The greens of summer were beginning to fade into shades of bronze, gold, and an occasional red.
 Soon the leaves would drift lazily down, leaving the trees barren through the long months of winter.
 She loved this time of the year, especially from the lovely prospect atop Oakham Mount!

 She continued up the path, humming as she went.
-When she finally reached the summit, she walked about looking at the view and then sat down on the trunk of a fallen tree.
+When she finally reached the summit, she ambled about, looking at the view before sitting down on the trunk of a fallen tree.
 She clasped her hands and looked towards Netherfield and smiled.
 This was the view Mr. Bingley was on his way to see when they first met.
-She wondered whether he ever made it back up here.
+She wondered whether he had ever made it back up here.

 It was a beautiful property that extended even beyond what she could see from her lofty vantage point.
 As she thought about him, she had to admit he was kind, gentlemanly, enthusiastic, and… she chuckled.
 He was also very attentive to her – to the great displeasure of his family and his friend.
 Her shoulders rose as she took in a breath and then let it out briskly.